Boise Guardianship and Conservatorship Lawyer

 A Passionate and Experienced Trial Attorney Guiding Families Through the Legal System

-Idaho offers two types of guardianships – guardianship of a minor and guardianship of an incapacitated person.
-Case Legal Counsel can help you petition for either option, depending upon your circumstances and needs.
+Idaho offers three types of guardianships – guardianship of a minor, guardianship of an incapacitated person, and guardianship of a developmentally disabled person.
+Case Legal Counsel can help you petition for any option, depending upon your circumstances and needs.
 The firm provides clients with empathetic and compassionate legal guidance, and Donna Case firmly believes in the personal client-attorney relationship.
 She is deeply passionate about bringing families together and supporting them through the legal system.
 She is an advocate with the diplomatic and negotiation skills you need in court, as well as a counselor with the empathy and human understanding you and your loved ones deserve.

 For legal advice to navigate your guardianship or conservatorship concerns in Boise, contact Case Legal Counsel online or at (208) 203-1295.

 According to Idaho Code Ann. § 15-5-204, the court may appoint a guardian for an unmarried minor if:

 - all parental rights of custody have been terminated by the court; or